 - Receipts - We suggest you note the return policy on the receipt for each of your purchases

 - Boxes - Hang onto your boxes and packaging until you are sure the product will not be returned

 - Extras - Extra gifts included in purchases must also be returned

 Return Policies of Major Stores

 Listed below are the posted return policies of major US stores.
 Keep in mind that some stores have different policies for in store vs online purchases.
 Gap, Old Navy, Piperlime, Athleta, and Banana Republic sell some items that are marked "mail only", which can only be returned in store.
 They pay for return shipping though.
 Check your stores website first.

 Apple – 14 calendar days from date of purchase, no restocking charge.
 Must return to a local store.
 Excludes opened software, electronic software downloads, software updates, Gift Card, Developer products, Apple Print Products.
 Wireless carriers have their own service cancellation policies.

 Best Buy – 15 days from date of purchase, no restocking charge.
 14 days for cell phones.
 They do utilize a 3rd party return tracking service, (see below) so your return can be denied if you have returned too many items.
-Customers with Elite status get 30 days for returns, Elite Plus gets 45 day returns.
+Customers with Elite status get 30 days for returns on most products, Elite Plus gets 45 day returns on most.
 You have to pay shipping when returning items, better yet, return them to a local store.

 Items purchased with a third-party contract (like Mobile Phone carrier contracts and DirecTV) and Geek Squad Protection service plans cannot be returned.
 A 15 percent restocking fee applies to opened notebook computers, projectors, camcorders, digital cameras, radar detectors, GPS navigation and in-car video systems.
 A 25 percent restocking fee applies on special order products, like appliances.